Tu-Swift Dreams of Drums.

 Shadow Walker again turned his thought to the girl with the eyes like a cat.
 She seemed to be telling the truth even though her tale was amazing, if true.
 Still, she was definitely holding something back.
 There was something important that she had not yet told them, but he wasn’t sure what it was.
 Possibly, she herself had done something against the ways of the Veritas.
 Although…how could she help it if she were stolen as a child?

 Shadow Walker now heard Tu-Swift muttering again, first about drumming, and Cat Eyes, and language.
 Like all dream mutterings, it made little sense.
 He would ask him about it upon wakening.
-Shadow Walker had found that dreams were easily recalled if they were remembered upon waking but seldom if one waited.
+Shadow Walker had found that dreams were easily recalled if they were remembered upon waking but seldom recalled if one began the chores of the day.

 Now, Tu-Swift had fallen off his horse into a pit of giant snakes – squeeze snakes – who were going to squeeze him to death.
 Where was his horse?
 He tried to slide the snakes off of his arms but they wouldn’t go.
 They could speak his name!
 “Tu-Swift!
 Tu-Swift!
 Wake up!”